Configurable Independent Component Analysis Preprocessing Accelerator: Proposed EVD Unit

-To reduce the latency and to improve the throughput, a novel processing flow for the EVD is also proposed in this work.
+In this design, each ordering is processed by the proposed EVD engine in a pipelined fashion.
+However, the sequence for rotating the non-diagonal submatrices also affects the efficiency of the EVD and needs to be optimized.
+To reduce the latency and improve the throughput, a novel processing flow for the EVD is also proposed in this work.
 Figure~\ref{fig_EVD_PE} shows that the proposed EVD unit has five stages so that five $2\times2$ submatrices are processed concurrently in a pipeline.
 To achieve this, the ordering for processing different submatrices needs to be specially designed.
 In particular, each ordering is processed based on the result from the prior ordering.
-Thus, for example, the calculations for ordering 2 cannot start until all the submatrices of ordering 1 have been output.
+For example, the calculations for ordering 2 cannot start until all the submatrices of ordering 1 have been output.
 This results in processing delays between the orderings.
 To reduce the latency, this design proposes a processing sequence such that the data dependency between two orderings can be eliminated and the efficiency can be significantly enhanced.
 Consider an $8\times8$ matrix.
-The matrix that is reconstructed based on the ordering is illustrated in Fig.~\ref{fig_Parallel_Ordering}(b).
+The matrix that is reconstructed based on the parallel ordering is illustrated in Fig.~\ref{fig_Parallel_Ordering}(b).
 Orderings~1 and~2 are shown as examples.
-Each $2\times2$ submatrix in the reconstructed matrix of Fig.~\ref{fig_Parallel_Ordering}(b) is denoted as $S^{i}$.
-The proposed processing sequence for each ordering is shown in Fig.~\ref{fig_Parallel_Ordering}(c).
+Each $2\times2$ submatrix in the reconstructed matrix of Fig.~\ref{fig_Parallel_Ordering}(b) is denoted as $S_{i}$.
+The proposed processing sequence for processing the $2\times2$ submatrix in each ordering is shown in Fig.~\ref{fig_Parallel_Ordering}(c).}